 Amnesty International Philippines would like to grow more with local artists in the country.
 We are strengthening our Artists for Amnesty supporter engagement such that we are able to open up to more fruitful partnerships.

 Shifting to new strategic period for 2016 to 2019, Amnesty Philippines explored more engagement with different individuals from a variety of art disciplines.
-The theme‘Taking Injustice Personally’ harnessed the power of the individual in changing the narrative for human rights towards change that is felt by everyone.
+The theme ‘Taking Injustice Personally’, under the Ignite for Rights Project, harnessed the power of the individual in changing the narrative for human rights towards change that is felt by everyone.
 Amnesty International believes that true change can only be achieved if it brings about positive transformation in the lives of ordinary people.
-With the help of like-minded artists, we will multiply our reach and hope for a human rights future where all rights are tangible and accessible to everyone.
+With the help of like-minded artists, we continue to multiply our reach and hope for a human rights future where all rights are tangible and accessible to everyone.